-More of any kind of insulation will be warmer than less of the same kind.
-Goose down insulation will be more expensive, lighter per unit of warmth, more durable over the long term, and suffer when wet.
-Synthetic insulation, manufactured from one of various man-made polymers, is less expensive, at least slightly heavier than down, loses its insulating loft over a season or two, but does better in wet conditions.
+As a general rule, more of any insulation will be warmer than less of the same kind.
+Goose down insulation will be more expensive, lighter per unit of warmth, more durable over the long term, though its performance suffers when wet.
+Synthetic insulation, manufactured from one of the various human-made polymers, is less expensive, at least slightly heavier than down, and loses its insulating loft more quickly over time, but does better in wet conditions.
 A more detailed discussion on the pros and cons of different insulation types can be found in our Down Jacket Buying Advice.

-For normal ski resort use (if you are a committed New England skier, forging out on those miserable 32f and raining days, good luck with that…), all modern ski jacket fabrics do the job of keeping outside wind and precipitation out.
+For normal ski resort use, all modern ski jacket fabrics do the job of keeping outside wind and precipitation out.
 Manufacturers will make lofty claims and spout impressive numbers about the waterproofness of their garment.
-In our experience, all fabrics on the market sewn together in effective jacket designs will keep the elements out decently well.
-Read more in depth about different types of weather-resistant fabrics in our Hardshell Buying Advice.
+In our experience, all fabrics on the market sewn together in effective jacket designs will keep the elements out reasonably well.
+The most recognizable name in waterproof breathable membranes is Gore-Tex, but there are a handful of other competitors on the market, and many brands make and use their own version.
+A good example of this is Omni-Tech which is Columbia Sportswear's proprietary waterproof membrane technology.
+Waterproof breathable membranes and fabrics are generally treated with a DWR, more on that below, to enhance the water repellency of the face fabric.
+You can read more about different types of weather-resistant fabrics in our Hardshell Buying Advice.

-If we can assume that, basically, all modern ski jackets offer shell fabrics that are adequately weather resistant, we have to look more closely at the construction.
-Look for a jacket, first of all, that offers a hood and collar closure that works for you.
-We prefer high collars and contoured hoods with multiple, simple-to-operate drawstring arrangements.
+Under the assumption mentioned above that all modern ski jackets offer shell fabrics that are adequately weather resistant, we then have to look more closely at each jacket's construction.
+Most quality waterproof jackets will have taped seams throughout their construction that seal up this potentially compromised junction of fabric.
+Beyond the seams, another critical element is finding a hood and collar closure that works for you.
+We prefer high collars and contoured hoods with multiple, simple-to-operate elastic cinch cord arrangements.
 Next, long sleeves and generous cuff circumferences allow gloves to be tucked in quickly and stay there for the day.
-Bonus points; if it works for you, go to jackets with internal, stretchy, thumb-looped cuffs.
-Finally, weather resistant construction takes zippers and pockets and vents into account.
+Bonus points; if it works for you, check out jackets with internal, stretchy, thumb-looped cuffs.
+Finally, weather resistant construction takes zippers, pockets, and vents into account.
 Jackets virtually explode with pockets and zippers, and for true weather protection each one must be either covered with a flap of fabric or constructed to be inherently waterproof.

 DWR Coatings and Breathability